zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 ## Task 3: Finding our most important customers

 ### Overview
 Let's pivot and look at customer behavior by utilizing an RFM analysis.
 RFM is a very commonly used method for analyzing customer value.
-It is commonly used in general customer marketing, direct marketing, and retail sectors.
+It is often used in general customer marketing, direct marketing, and retail sectors.

 In the following steps, the scripts will build a SQL query to identify: